datawire/ambassador-docs/docs/pre-release/topics/running/ambassador-with-gke.md

 ## 2. Install Ambassador

-Follow the first section of the [Ambassador API installation guide](../../install/install-ambassador-oss)  to install Ambassador API.
+Follow the first section of the [Ambassador API installation guide](../../install/install-ambassador-oss)  to install Ambassador Edge Stack.
 Stop before defining the `ambassador` service.

 Ambassador needs to be deployed as `NodePort` instead of `LoadBalancer` to work with the L7 load balancer and the ingress.